Saint Lucy: Life

 Eutychia suggested that the sums would make a good bequest, but Lucy countered, "...whatever you give away at death for the Lord's sake you give because you cannot take it with you.
 Give now to the true Savior, while you are healthy, whatever you intended to give away at your death."

 News that the patrimony and jewels were being distributed came to Lucy's betrothed, who denounced her to Paschasius, the Governor of Syracuse.
 Paschasius ordered her to burn a sacrifice to the emperor's image.
 When she refused, Paschasius sentenced her to be defiled in a brothel.

 The Christian tradition states that when the guards came to take her away, they could not move her even when they hitched her to a team of oxen.
 Bundles of wood were then heaped about her and set on fire, but would not burn.
 Finally, she met her death by the sword thrust into her throat.

 Absent in the early narratives and traditions, at least until the fifteenth century, is the story of Lucia tortured by eye-gouging.
-According to later accounts, before she died she foretold the punishment of Paschasius and the speedy end of the persecution, adding that Diocletian would reign no more, and Maximian would meet his end.
+According to later accounts, before she died, she foretold the punishment of Paschasius and the speedy end of the persecution, adding that Diocletian would reign no more and Maximian would meet his end.
 This so angered Paschasius that he ordered the guards to remove her eyes.
 Another version has Lucy taking her own eyes out in order to discourage a persistent suitor who admired them.
 When her body was prepared for burial in the family mausoleum it was discovered that her eyes had been miraculously restored.
-This is one of the reasons that Lucy is the patron saint of those with eye illnesses.
+This is one of the reasons that Lucy is the patroness saint of those with eye illnesses.